Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

     pick up the latest daily snapshot of R alpha/beta/RC [available here](https://cran.r-project.org/src/base-prerelease/).

-IMPORTANT NOTE: If we are only a few weeks before the Spring release and you are configuring the Bioconductor builds for the **future devel builds** (i.e. for the upcoming Spring-to-Fall devel cycle), then you need to pick up the same R that you would pick up for the devel builds.
-For example, if we are a few weeks before the BioC 3.13 release, and you are configuring the future BioC 3.14 builds, then you need to pick up the latest daily snapshot of R alpha/beta/RC.
+IMPORTANT NOTE: If we are only a few weeks before the Spring release of Bioconductor and you are setting up the **future devel builds** (i.e. builds for the upcoming Spring-to-Fall devel cycle), then you need to pick up the same R that you would pick up for the devel builds.
+For example, if we are a few weeks before the BioC 3.13 release, and you are setting up the future BioC 3.14 builds, then you need to pick up the latest daily snapshot of R alpha/beta/RC.